 Trees submitted as nominees for the Big Tree Registry must be measured with circumference in inches, and height and crown spread to the nearest foot.
 The total of these measurements is the points awarded to a particular tree.

-Measure, to the nearest inch, the distance around the tree at a point 4½ feet up from the ground to get the circumference.
+Get circumference by measuring the distance around the tree to the nearest inch at 4½ feet above the ground.
 A flexible tape measure is a good tool to use.
-When a tree has deep convolutions or indentations, measure without pressing into the indentations.
+Measure without pressing into deep convolutions or indentations on the tree.

-Height is the hardest measurement to obtain.
+Height is the hardest measurement to get.
 The most reliable method uses a hand level or hypsometer.
 If these instruments are unavailable, use a ruler and follow the instructions below.

-- Person B, while holding the ruler up in front of their eyes at arm length, moves back until the base of the tree is exactly at 0 inches and the top of the tree is exactly at 10 inches.
+- Move your body forward and backward until the base of the tree is exactly at 0 inches and the top of the tree is exactly at 10".

-- Person B sights out from the ruler’s 1-inch mark to a point on the trunk above the base.
+- Sight out from the 1" mark to a point on the trunk above the base.

-- Measure the distance from the base of the tree to the 1-inch mark (X) on the tree.
+- Measure the distance from the base of the tree to the tape mark.